Skills4EOSC-DSCurriculum/DataSteward-Training-Curriculum/resources/8 Transversal or Soft Skills/02_Mediation-and-Community-Liaison-and-Networking.md

 - Start with a brainstorm to ask the learners what a network is.
 - In the presentation, define networking and its different aspects, such as developing and maintaining mutually beneficial relationships.
 Some aspects of networking are: exchanging knowledge, contacts, references, giving advice, support, recommendations, being attentive to the needs of others (identify who in my network could meet the need).
 Emphasise that networking is above all a question of generosity and attentiveness: you have to give in order to receive.
 A template such as Resource 2 can help the instructor plan for this presentation OR be shared with learners to start thinking about their network.
-- The instructor can also discuss what the DS should do to participate activity in the network such as: a willingness to seek collaborative solutions to solve problems, a sense of service and support, share information, openness, transparency etc.
+- The instructor can also discuss what the data steward should do to participate activity in the network such as: a willingness to seek collaborative solutions to solve problems, a sense of service and support, share information, openness, transparency etc.

 **Optional activity:**